redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/platform-alteration/service-mesh-usage verifies whether, if available, service mesh is actually being used by the CNF pods
 Result Type|normative
-Suggested Remediation|Make sure all the CNF pods are using service mesh if the cluster provides it.
+Suggested Remediation|Ensure all the CNF pods are using service mesh if the cluster provides it.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|There is no documented exception process for this.
 #### sysctl-config

 Property|Description